Why Should We Care about fish?

 -Donald Broom, Emeritus Professor of Animal Welfare at Cambridge University, in Cognitive ability and sentience: Which aquatic animals should be protected?
 (2007)

-fish feel pain
+fishes feel pain

-Fish are sentient individuals.
+Fishes are sentient individuals.
 They feel pain, fear, and can suffer.
 Scientific studies have shown that fish can feel pain.
 (The latest discussion of these studies can be found in Animal Sentience: An Interdisciplinary Journal on Animal Feeling Volume 1 from 2016.)

 Pain can be broken down into two parts: nociception (whether fishes have receptors to detect pain) and the cognitive response to that pain (how their brain processes it).
 Fishes have the receptors to detect painful stimuli, and even though their brain is not exactly like ours, it can still process pain.

-Fish are vertebrates, like birds and mammals; so they respond to pain and fear the same way a dog or cat does, in the way that their body reacts, and in the way their behavior changes.
+Fishes are vertebrates, like birds and mammals; so they respond to pain and fear the same way a dog or cat does, in the way that their body reacts, and in the way their behavior changes.
 After fishes were injected in the lips with bee venom, their gills beat faster, they rocked side to side, and they rubbed their lips on the side of the tank.
 After they were given painkillers, their breathing returned to normal and they stopped rubbing their faces.

-fish are smart
+fishes are smart